Skip to main content

 To support with ongoing evaluation of NFM schemes, all projects must include post construction monitoring which should be funded through existing revenue grants.

-RMAs are invited to submit applications up to a maximum value of £300,000 per scheme using the new NFM applications on RPW Online.
+RMAs are invited to submit applications up to a maximum value of £300,000 per scheme using the NFM applications on RPW Online.
 Larger value schemes remain eligible but should first be discussed with the FCERM team to consider if a separate Business Justification or Full Business Case route is more appropriate.

-The programme will be run in a similar way to the Small Scale Works Grant with local authorities able to submit multiple applications for schemes, each scheme must be completed and final claim submitted by March 2025.
+The programme will be run in a similar way to the Small Scale Works Grant with local authorities able to submit multiple applications for schemes, each scheme must be completed and final claim submitted by March 2026.

 Work not eligible for funding

-Welsh Government’s FCERM priority remains risk to life and all schemes should reduce risk to property; however the reduced risk to other services or utilities, for example, roads, rail or agriculture may be an additional benefit.
+Welsh Government’s FCERM priority remains risk to life and all schemes should reduce risk to homes, however the reduced risk to other services or utilities, for example, roads, rail or agriculture may be an additional benefit.
 Schemes specifically reducing risk to agricultural land, roads or other infrastructure alone would not be eligible.

 Application process

-Applications for the NFM accelerator programme should be submitted using the new form via RPW online for schemes up to the value of £300,000.
-Schemes over £300,000 may still be eligible where they expected to bring greater benefits but please contact Welsh Government FCERM branch first to discuss further whether these could be classed as exceptions.
+Applications for the NFM accelerator programme should be submitted using the form via RPW online for schemes up to the value of £300,000.
+Schemes over £300,000 may still be eligible where they are expected to bring greater benefits but please contact Welsh Government FCERM branch first to discuss further whether these could be classed as exceptions.

 We encourage partnership and cross-RMA working.
 A catchment scheme may consist of multiple projects which benefit more than one RMA and/or multiple third parties.
 In this case the application should be made by just one of the RMA’s who will act as the grant recipient.